messente/messente-api-csharp/docs/GroupsApi.md

             try
             {
-                // Creates a new group with the provided name.
-                GroupEnvelope result = apiInstance.CreateGroup(groupName);
+                // Creates a new group with the provided name GroupEnvelope result = apiInstance.CreateGroup(groupName);
                 Debug.WriteLine(result);
             }